iamjoenguyen/klaviyo/README.md

 ##General Questions:

-1. what browser level of support will we need?
+1. What browser level of support will we need?
 2. Are there any specific routes that we need to implement?
-3. Is it ok to use jquery UI for the dragging?
+3. Is it ok to use jquery UI for the dragging functionality?
+4. Is it mandatory that we nest an iframe into the screen?